66daysofdata/Resources/Data Science/README.md

     - Testing and debugging

  - Machine Learning Deployment Fundamentals (ML/DevOps)
-    - Flask
+    - Flask --> Backend
-    - FastAPI
+    - FastAPI --> Backend
-    - Streamlit
+    - Streamlit --> Front-end (Recommended)
-    - Using Heroku, AWS, Azure, etc ...
+    - Using Heroku (Recommended), AWS, Azure --> Deployment platforms

 As a consequence, some Data Science specializations overlap and some of their subfields can be studied separately.
 Such is the case for Data Analyst, Machine Learning, Deep learning Engineer and as well as Data Engineers.
 One of the first step to take if you are a beginner is to follow the Data Analyst, then proceed to Data Science, Machine Learning, Deep Learning and finally the Data Engineering roadmap.